 The Corporation utilizes the full accrual basis of accounting, which focuses on changes in total economic resources, in the preparation of the Corporation-wide financial statements.
 Under the full accrual basis of accounting, changes in long-term assets and deferred outflows of resources and liabilities are incorporated into the financial statements.
 Since the fund financial statements are prepared using a different method of measuring revenues and expenditures and a different basis of accounting than the Corporation-wide financial statements, an Adjustments column is presented to convert the fund basis financial statements into the Corporation-wide financial statements.

 Amortization of bond premiums has been computed using the straight-line method.
-The Corporation also defers and amortizes issuance costs and deferred losses on refunding bond issuances using the straight-line method.
-Interest on capital appreciation bonds is accreted using the effective interest rate method.
+The Corporation also defers and amortizes deferred losses on refunding bond issuances using the straight-line method.

 (d) Municipal Assistance Corporation Refinancing Act